ccs282/adv_env_econ_24/README.md

 ## Empirical Approaches

 The materials required for the empirical part of this course are located under [./empirical/](./empirical/).
 You will find instructions in the [README file](./empirical/README.md) of this subfolder.

 ---

+## Graded Assignment

+All information on the graded assignment can be found in [this file](./assignment/README.md).

+---